KathrynPanger/Controlled-Study-Magic/README.md

 # Controlled-Study-Magic

-<h2>Falsifying Magic: A controlled study of the effect of magic spells on randomly generated integers. </h2>
+<h2>Falsifying Magic: A controlled study of the effect of magic spells on randomly generated integers </h2>
 Many people believe that magic is real, and that it can influence the world to such a degree that a scientific test would demonstrate this.
 I designed and implemented such a study.
 Note that this same study can be used to test the efficacy of prayer.

 <h3>Methods</h3>